 - 1. What do you enjoy most about making the product? - 2.
 What challenges did you have when making the product?
 Would you do anything differently next time?
-If, so, what?

-- 3. What is the suggested retail price of the product?
+If, so, what? - 3.
+What is the suggested retail price of the product?
 How did you decide on the price? - 4.
 Market analysis of the community data gathered through a survey of potential customers. - a.
-Use the three questions on page 3.3 and survey at least 10 people in your community about your product. - 5.
+Survey at least 10 people in your community about your product. - 5.
 How much would you earn per hour?
 Show how you determined this figure. - 6.
 What is unique about this product?